PhillyGilly/Garamatic9Automation/README.md

 4. Small ABS box (e.g. https://www.aliexpress.com/item/1005001526260365.html)
 5. A handful of male and female Dupont connectors
 6. Some sticky pads and tie-wraps.
-7. An old USB lead mofified to provide a 5V power supply
+7. An old USB lead modified to provide a 5V power supply

 This is a schematic of the Sonoff SV board: